niravcodes/niravcodes.github.io/_posts/2019-01-20-ambling-down-the-javascript-rabbit-hole.md

 ![](https://nirav.com.np/assets/img/sshot.png)

-I will talk more about this little project of mine on some other post.
+I will talk more about this little project of mine on another post.
+For now, suffice it to say that I'm really enjoying this wonderland of javascript and all it's nuances and pitfalls.
+I was a happy C++ programmer for a long time, and I had thought that I'd be uncomfortable giving up the control that C++ provided.
+Turns out I have no problems trading control for expression.

+I was also introduced to cloud computing around this time and I have been experimenting with various combinations of web technologies, tools and cloud services.
+I'm fascinated by all stuff, and I think the best thing to do now is to take a break from embedded electronics to learn about the cloud and web development (which incidentally aligns with my field of study).